The London Film Festival’s Satyajit Ray Award has gone to Nicole Kassell’s U.S. drama The Woodsman, starring Kevin Bacon as a child molester.

 -

-The new Claude Lelouch film is a critical and box office bomb.
-The director is resorting to radical measures, but fellow veteran Philippe de Broca thinks that’s a bad idea.
+The new Claude Lelouch film The Parisians is a critical and box office bomb.
+The director is resorting to radical measures, but fellow veteran Philippe de Broca thinks that won’t work.

 -

-Chris and Paul Weitz’s reactionary audience-pandering comedy About a Boy (2002) stars Hugh Grant as a man who tragically discovers his inner family man.
+About a Boy (movie 2002) review: Chris and Paul Weitz’s moralistic ‘family’ comedy stars Hugh Grant as a self-centered dude who tragically discovers his inner family man.

 -